The total protein test measures the total amount of two classes of proteins found in the fluid portion of your blood. These are albumin and globulin.

 This test is often done to diagnose nutritional problems, kidney disease or liver disease.

-If total protein is abnormal, you will need to have more tests will need to be done to look for the exact cause of the problem.
+If total protein is abnormal, you will need to have more tests to look for the exact cause of the problem.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.